Reclaim-The-Night-Leeds/crime-hotspots-uk/README.md

 ## How to use
 View the demo.ipynb Jupyter Notebook file for demonstration of how to use this module.
 We advise using the anaconda toolkit (https://www.anaconda.com/) to install and run Jupyter Notebook.

+You can also view the notebook online here https://github.com/Tasty213/crime-hotspots-uk/blob/main/demo.ipynb however then you cannot change any of the variables.

 ## Contribute
 We welcom pull requests, issues and feature suggestions.
 To colloborate with us on publishing data you have produced using this or any other tool email us at RTNLeeds[at]gmail.com.